NREL/EnergyPlus/design/FY2020/NFP-PerformanceOverRidesAndReporting.md

 recent sizing speed up work from TRANE [#7567](https://github.com/NREL/EnergyPlus/pull/7567) and the CarrollMRT method [#7534](https://github.com/NREL/EnergyPlus/pull/7567).

-A new output file with the extension .perflog would be created.
+A new output file with the extension .perflog would be created whenever the PerformancePrecisionTradeoffs object is present.
 This log file would consist of the new EIO output and some simple overall building energy and demand results as well as oscillation outputs.
 The perflog file would be appended to instead of replaced each time to facilitate evaluation of the performance objects to the user determine which combination is best for their particular input file.
 It would include a timestamp